vyp/dots/readme.md

 # Credits

-I've probably missed some people, which I apologize in advance for.
+I've probably missed some people, which I apologize for in advance.
 It'd be close to impossible to list *everyone* who deserves credit anyway. 😕

 Software       | Author (maintainers/team/contributors)